OpenNews/opennews-website/_posts/2025-08-29-opennews-hiring-community-manager.md

 ---

-OpenNews supports journalists pushing for technical and cultural change in newsrooms.
+We’re excited to expand our small team and share this job opening!
+OpenNews serves a community of journalists seeking to transform newsroom culture and the way we use technology in our field.
 Our purpose is to provide spaces where journalists can join a community, learn from each other, and take lessons back to their news organizations.

-A community manager will support the journalistic audience for [Emergency Mode for News](https://opennews.org/blog/press-forward-release/), a project funded by Press Forward, and OpenNews’ community initiatives.
+This is a part-time, temporary role that we hope to make permanent as funding allows.
+The person who joins our team as community manager will support our work on [Emergency Mode for News](https://opennews.org/blog/press-forward-release/), a project funded by Press Forward, as well as OpenNews’ community initiatives.
 This will include but is not limited to audience engagement, outreach, and facilitation for community or project-related events.

 ## About The Work
-**Emergency Mode (60% of time or ~9 hours per week)**
+**Emergency Mode (60% of time)**
 * Support Emergency Mode team with project outreach and engagement efforts
 * Develop and maintain engagement efforts for Emergency Mode peer learning cohort and assist peer learning leader with cohort logistics
 * Support with in-person Emergency Mode events (based on availability)

-**OpenNews / SRCCON Community Support (40% of time or ~6 hours per week)**
+**OpenNews / SRCCON Community Support (40% of time)**
 * Coordinate with team to establish organizational and independent goals for community-building role
 * Research, surface and help us highlight community-aligned projects and resources for OpenNews newsletter and community calls
 * Schedule, agenda setting and monthly / bi-weekly logistics for community call